webplatform/docs/css/properties/overflow/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|The overflow property controls how extra text  exceeding the bounding box of an element is rendered.
-The overflow often used in conjunction with an element that has a fixed width and height, to eliminate text-induced page distortion.}}
+The overflow property can be used in conjunction with an element that has a fixed width and height, to eliminate text-induced page distortion.}}
 {{CSS Property
 |Applies to=All elements
 |Inherited=No